hotosm/learnosm/_posts/en/mobile-mapping/0900-12-03-gpslogger.md

 There are several *visibility* options for GPS traces. *Private* traces are shared as anonymous, with unordered points. *Public* traces are shown in the trace listing, and as anonymous, unordered points. *Trackable* traces are shared as anonymous, with timestamps for ordered points. *Identifiable* traces are shown in the trace list, and can be associated with your username, with timestamps for ordered points.

-It is recommened that you set the visiblity of the GPS traces you upload to *identifiable*.
+It is recommended that you set the visibility of the GPS traces you upload to *identifiable*.
 The data and metadata makes it more useful for other mappers.
 If you have concerns about privacy and personal security, choose a more appropriate settings, or don't upload the traces at all.

 A text *description* help others understand how a trace is recorded.
 A trace recorded on foot will not be similar to a trace recorded by a drone.